munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 ---
 title: "Crafting \"Crafting Interpreters\""
-categories: book design language personal
+tags: book design language personal
 ---

 It took three years and 200,000 words more than I expected, but my second book,